If you need an appetizer that is easy to make and sure to impress look no further than this humble Chili Cheese Log.

 We joke that my mother was not allowed through the door at any family function without two rolls of this in hand.
 And she always had them.
 Even though it is quite easy to make, only my cousin and mother-in-law have made it besides me.
 Most people just ask her to do it.

 I know she says to use the grater or the food processor, but if you have a meat grinder it works even better.
-She used an old fashioned hand cranked one for years before food processors became readily available.
+We used an old fashioned hand cranked like this for years before food processors became readily available.

 Chili Cheese Log

-- 2 pound mild cheddar cheese (room temperature)
+- 2 pounds mild cheddar cheese (room temperature)

 - 3 large cloves garlic (finely minced)